bteger508/secure-sms-chat-plugin/Documentation/Development.md

 3. In the web browser's development console, check for the the `SignalR Connected` message.
 This indicates that the frontend successfully connected to the SignalR Hub.

 Once running UI should be available at http://localhost:8080/

+## Testing

+Secure sms chat plugin uses xunit for unit testing the API and cypress for testing the GUI.
+To run cypress tests, open the repo in your terminal:

+    cd BasicVue
+    npm run cypress:open

+To run all xunit tests for the API, make sure you are in the root of the repository, and run the following:
+    dotnet test

 Happy Coding!